 Bring a bag of toiletries filled with toothbrushes, toothpaste, hair accessories (brush, headbands, etc.) and glasses if you wear contacts.
 Pack a change of clothes for your partner, as well as 2 or 3 nightgowns for yourself, a pair of slippers, socks and a robe so you can walk around unhindered.
 You should also bring a change of clothes for when you leave the hospital, as well as comfortable underclothes to help make nursing easier.

-While there are hundreds of other things you can and might want to pack, having these essentials ready to go when the time comes will give your experience a sense of ease.
+While there are hundreds of other things you can and might want to pack, having these hospital bag essentials for mom ready to go when the time comes will give the experience a sense of ease.
 At such an exciting time, it can be easy to overlook the little thing11s, so give yourself the gift of preparation.
 Families opt for all different methods when it comes to packing their ‘go-bags,’ so make sure to discuss everything together as you prepare for your next great adventure.